AMI-system/ami_deployments/README.md

 pip install folium
 ```

+## Create a new map

-**Note:** If you would like to create a new map the the geojson files are downloaded from this repository: https://github.com/glynnbird/countriesgeojson/tree/master
+1. Download the geojson file from the country you would like to create the new map using this [repository](https://github.com/glynnbird/countriesgeojson/tree/master).

+2. Duplicate one of the map creators python files and rename it.

+3. Update the code to use the right geojson file and the right file from the files folder.

+4. Run the map creator python script and a new html file would be created.